SphaeroX/Klipper-Pressure-advance-Macro/README.md

 ## License

 This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for more information.
+See MIT LICENSE for more information.